anonymousrepo2023/BARISTA/README.md

 ### Data Access

 For now, we direct users to the UCI Machine Learning Repository [link](https://archive.ics.uci.edu/ml/index.php).
 If this work is accepted, we will release a link to our research group's one-drive that contains already pre-processed data.
-For now, users will have fill in missing values manually.
+For now, user must manually impute missing values before loading the data into the BARISTA framework.

 ### How To Run

-To use BARISTA, please see the how_to_run.ipyn file that contains detailed instructions.
+To use BARISTA, please see the how_to_run.ipynb file that contains detailed instructions.
 A user will need a dataset, along with specificaions of parameter values when calling the BARISTA object.
 Below is some basic **documentation** about the algorith.

 class BARISTA.fit(training_samples, training_labels, scheme = 'FISTA', learning_rate = 0.1, convergence_constant = 1e-6, max_iterations= 5000, l1_penalty = 0.01, l2_penalty = 0.001)